Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Saltwater fishing for salmon includes a variety of methods that work but can be extremely challenging and fun.

-You can also fly fish for salmon in saltwater.
-You need a deep diving fly and a little patience, but once you dial in the salmon and fly fishing, you may never troll again.
+You can also fly fish for salmon in saltwater from a boat or from shore.
+You need a deep diving fly or sink tip lines and a little patience, but once you dial in the salmon and fly fishing, you may never troll again.

 River Fishing Methods

-The exception is sockeye salmon which rarely strike flies.
-These are plankton eaters but they swim with their mouths open.
+The exception is sockeye salmon, which rarely strike flies.
+These plankton-eating salmon swim with their mouths open.

 Flossing For Sockeye Salmon

-Flossing is casting out and letting the hook sink and then allowing the line to run through multiple salmon that are swimming with their mouths open.
+Flossing is when you cast out, let the hook sink, and then allow the line to run through multiple salmon that are swimming with their mouths open.

 As the line goes into their mouths and slips between their jaws, the hook will eventually slide across and into their mouth.
 Hence the name flossing.